In the vast majority of RPGs

 - Final Fantasy Tactics Advance allows Marche and his party to continue to explore Ivalice after defeating the Final Boss, and some of the newly recruitable story characters will mention the absence of Mewt.

-- Pokemon Mystery Dungeon series have these, especially adding some new missions that tie up loose ends (Such as in the first, explaining that Gengar was the human who got Gardevoir cursed by accident, and you have to bring him to Gardevoir's resting place in the hopes of bringing her back, and you can later visit the meteor that threatened the world, which contains Deoxys as a Bonus Boss), number two gives even more to the story, but darker and edgier.
+- The Pokémon Mystery Dungeon series has these, especially adding some new missions that tie up loose ends (Such as in Rescue Team, explaining that Gengar was the human who got Gardevoir cursed by accident, and you have to bring him to Gardevoir's resting place in the hopes of bringing her back, and you can later visit the meteor that threatened the world, which contains Deoxys as a Bonus Boss), Explorers gives even more to the story, but darker and edgier.
 You find out that it was DARKRAI who set up the Evil Plan to destroy Temporal Tower and plunge the world into darkness, and he's the reason you and Grovyle got separated and you got transformed in the first place.
 The sister game, Explorers of Sky, adds Shaymin as a recruit should you finish the Sky's Peak.
+Gates To Infinity keeps it short but sweet, showing a few days of the team's life (Hydreigon and Keldeo now a part of it) during the hero's absence before they ultimately discover a way to bring them back.

 - Dragon Age: Origins has a brief moment after the final boss and subsequent cutscene where you get to walk around and speak to your party members and related NPC folk about what happened, ask them what they're going to do, and generally sort of fill out the epilogue before the final FINAL cutscene of the game.
 That is, of course, assuming that you didn't die killing the Archdemon, in which case it is a good ol' cutscene (with a lot of variations, depending on your earlier choices).